 Is your organization best suited to a web-based CMMS or on-premise maintenance software?
 As the price of bandwidth and storage continues to decrease, cloud-based maintenance software is becoming an increasingly popular choice.
 Many cloud-based CMMS/EAM software vendors are pushing this technology as a convenient and cost-effective alternative to traditional, on-premise software, but web-based solutions aren’t necessarily right for everyone.
-There is no such thing as a one-size-fits-all solution, so you would be better off exploring the pros and cons of both cloud-based and on-premise options before committing to any particular technology.
+There is no such thing as a one-size-fits-all solution, so you would be better off exploring the pros and cons of cloud-based vs on-premise CMMS options before committing to any particular technology.

 Advantages of Using a Web-Based CMMS

 As its name suggests, cloud-based CMMS software is a hosted service that’s accessible over the Internet.
 You don’t have to install any hardware or software, or worry about anything technical for that matter – your vendor will handle backups, security, and upgrades.
 Web-based CMMS systems enable businesses to focus on core responsibilities while avoiding the need to recruit additional IT staff.
-Benefits of using a web-based CMMS include the following:
+Benefits of using a cloud-based vs on-premise CMMS include the following:

 - Lower upfront cost and total cost of ownership (TCO)